What are Arizona’s Right-of-Way Laws?

 Arizona has several right-of-way laws in place to help prevent auto accidents caused by drivers who failed to yield.

-Right-of-way laws help determine when a person can proceed into an intersection, enter certain roadways or merge into traffic.
+Arizona right-of-way laws help determine when a person can proceed into an intersection, enter certain roadways, or merge into traffic.
 They also establish motorists’ duty toward pedestrians and cyclists sharing the roadway.

 Arizona has specific right-of-way rules that vary depending on the type of intersection they apply to.
 This includes: